shivy02/fitness-watchapp/README.md

 # fitwatchapp

-A wathOS application that uses smart haptics in order to help a user workout.
-Helps keep tempo during contraction and eccentric movements of any workout.
+An Apple WatchOS application that uses smart haptics in order to help a user workout.
+Helps keep tempo during the contraction and eccentric movements of any workout.